-Phoenix, AZ -- Federal and state disaster officials urge people to take extra precautions when returning to flood-damaged homes, apartments or businesses.
+Jackson, MS -- Federal and state disaster officials urge people to take extra precautions when returning to flood-damaged homes, apartments or businesses.

 Check the outside of the building: Call the utility company immediately if you find downed power lines or detect gas leaks.
 (Gas leaks will emit an odor of rotten eggs.)

 Enter the building carefully: If the door sticks at the top as it opens, it could mean the ceiling is ready to cave in.
-If you force the door open, stand outside the doorway to avoid being hit by falling debris.
+If you decide to force the door open, stand outside the doorway to avoid being hit by falling debris.

 Be alert for gas leaks: Do not strike a match or use an open flame when entering a building unless you know the gas has been turned off and the area has been ventilated.
 Use a flashlight to inspect for damage.
-If your gas meter is outside, turn off the gas.
-Then write down the gas meter reading.
-Check the numbers again in five minutes.
-If they are the same, the gas has stopped.
-If the numbers have changed, leave the area and call the gas company.

 Watch for animals, especially snakes: Small animals that have been flooded out of their homes may seek shelter in yours.
 Scare them away by poking a stick into likely hiding places.